 The next question is: Where should I use it?
 In the view is probably the most natural answer you come up with and yes, you’re right.

 In the MVC model (Django’s MTV), Controllers (Views) are responsible for generating the business logic.
 As your project gets bigger and bigger, you may need to use the task in different places – views, APIviews, etc.

-In that case you have to think of better place of doing some more complicated business logic.
-For the needs of the current example we will just use the task directly in a view but I recommend you to follow our blog for articles oriented in making your Django project nicely structured.
+In that case, you have to think of a better place of doing some more complicated business logic.
+For the needs of the current example, we will just use the task directly in a view but I recommend you to follow our blog for articles oriented on making your Django project nicely structured.